Still Life

 Jeffrey Ripple

-Jeffrey Ripple is a highly accomplished painter of detailed still lifes and landscapes whose work explores the beauty and mystery of nature beyond simple observation.
-His remarkable attention to detail is expressed through a refined sense of color, texture, and light.
-Through confident and graceful brushstrokes, Ripple conveys a deeper understanding of nature’s structure and variety within his chosen subjects.
+Jeffrey Ripple is an accomplished Wisconsin painter known for his finely rendered still lifes, portraits, and landscapes.
+His work explores the beauty and mystery of nature beyond mere observation, guided by a refined sensitivity to color, texture, and light.
+With confident, graceful brushwork, Ripple reveals a deeper understanding of nature’s structure and the rich variety within his subjects.
+These highly detailed paintings often take months to complete and are held in private collections across the country.

 LIFE IN SEPTEMBER